okgrow/graphql-markdown/README.md

 # Welcome to this wonderful website!

 Hello world!
-Thanks for dropping by to say hello.
+Thanks for dropping by to say hello! 🔥🔥🔥
 ```

 ## Querying Your Data

-Graphql Markdown provides a few approaches to querying for your ContentItems.
+Graphql Markdown provides a few approaches to querying for the data extracted from you `.md` files.
 We also provide a way to `sort`, `limit`, and `skip` your results allows a basic (naive) form of pagination. 🍾

 * 💪 A powerful & all purpose query: Search by logical AND, OR conditions on any fields!!! 🎉